Optimization Algorithms in Density-Based Topology Optimization

 Disadvantages

-Not general-purpose: Hard to extend to problems with multiple constraints or noncompliance objectives.
+• Not general-purpose: Difficult to extend to multiple constraints or noncompliance objectives.

-Heuristic parameters: Requires tuning of parameters like damping factor, move limits.
+• Heuristic parameters: Requires tuning of damping factors and move limits for stability.

-Despite its limitations, the OC method remains popular for compliance-based problems, especially when a quick and robust heuristic method is desired for early prototyping or academic demonstration.
+Despite these limitations, the OC method remains one of the most popular approaches for compliance-based topology optimization, especially when a robust and lightweight heuristic is sufficient for prototyping or academic demonstration.

 Modified Optimality Criteria (MOC) Variants